ReptilePvP/Snap2Sell/mobile/README.md

 ## Backend Integration

-The mobile app is designed to work with your existing Snap2Cash backend:
+The mobile app is designed to work with your existing Snapalyze backend:

 ### Required Backend Endpoints